kf-cos/terraform-provider-kfcurl/README.md

 ## Adding Dependencies

 This provider uses [Go modules](https://github.com/golang/go/wiki/Modules).
-Please see the Go documentation for the most up to date information about using Go modules.
+Please see the Go documentation for the most-up-to date information about using Go modules.

 To add a new dependency `github.com/author/dependency` to your Terraform provider: